 People seemed to enjoy it as there was a waiting list that was about 15 people deep, which is a good sign of things to come for the technology.
 I had already tried similar experiences so I didn’t wait around to hop in the demo’s.

-Microsoft also had their own display for a Hololens demo, but unfortunately they had some technical difficulties and my RSVP for the demo went in vain and I was unable to try it out.
+Microsoft also had their own display for a Hololens demo, but unfortunately, they had some technical difficulties and my RSVP for the demo went in vain and I was unable to try it out.
 A shame because I was looking forward to finally checking out the Hololens in all its glory.
 I went from here to a session on how Virtual Reality is disrupting today’s markets, which also featured the Microsoft Hololens, so I was hoping to see the experience live during that session.
-Unfortunately they ALSO had issued during that session in getting the Hololens working, which doesn’t give me much confidence for the product coming to market.
+Unfortunately, they ALSO had issues during that session in getting the Hololens working, which doesn’t give me much confidence for the product coming to market.

-The session on mixed reality was interesting in that they introduced me to some new technology that I wasnt aware of in the virtual reality marketplace.
+The session on mixed reality was interesting in that they introduced me to some new technology that I wasn’t aware of in the virtual reality marketplace.
 Companies are starting to adopt new technology to make their lives easier and Virtual Reality is leading the forefront.

 Planograms: These were really cool diagrams that allowed retail products on shelves in a virtual environment so store owners could test out product placement and get feedback prior to launching a new layout for their store.
 The entire store would be mapped out in a virtual model that could be walked through and interacted with in order to get an idea as to how the layout would perform.